-- Needles and syringes for study drug reconstitution and injection - Sterile saline (0.9% without preservative) for study drug reconstitution - Surgical gloves for study drug reconstitution - [REDACTED] - Access to a computer with internet connection (high-speed connection for eCRF completion) - Standard 12-lead ECG - Weight scale with height measure (if not supplied by Allergan) - Centrifuge for processing lab samples - Ultrasound and/or e-stimulation or EMG device for muscle localization techniques
+- Needles and syringes for study drug reconstitution and injection

+- Sterile saline (0.9% without preservative) for study drug reconstitution - Surgical gloves for study drug reconstitution - [REDACTED] - Access to a computer with internet connection (high-speed connection for eCRF completion) - Standard 12-lead ECG - Weight scale with height measure (if not supplied by Allergan) - Centrifuge for processing lab samples - Ultrasound and/or e-stimulation or EMG device for muscle localization techniques

-6.5 Summary of Methods of Data Collection
+6.4 Summary of Methods of Data Collection

 An IVRS/IWRS will be used to screen, randomize, and manage study medication inventory.
 Data will be collected using eCRFs via a validated electronic data capture system (EDC).
 Source documents will be used and stored at the sites, and may include a patient's medical records, hospital charts, clinical charts, patient chart, copy of the EDC file, as well as the results of diagnostic tests such as laboratory tests, ultrasounds, x-rays, and ECGs.
-A central laboratory will be used for the analysis of all blood samples.
+The videotapes captured for the Edinburgh Visual Gait assessment will be shipped or electronically transferred to Allergan and stored into an Image Repository.
 For patients \geq 6 years of age at day 1, the C-SSRS will be collected as a clinical interview and the scores will be collected from the designated site staff using an electronic data collection method (eg, electronic tablet).